ArvinZaker/academic_CV/Resume.md

 + Collaborative project with Dr. Stefanelli lab.
 + Developed a pipeline for performing Cut&Run analysis and annotating the analysis outcomes.
-+ Successfully stacked multiple technologies to create a user-friendly pipeline
++ Successfully stacked multiple technologies to create a robust pipeline.
 + Created a user-friendly guide for improving the utility of the pipeline for our collaborators.
 + Improved the reproducibility of existing pipelines by utilizing Nix programming language.